-NOTE 9 - LIQUIDITY AND AVAILABILITY OF FINANCIAL ASSETS
+NOTE 9 - LIQUIDITY AND AVAILABILTY OF FINANCIAL ASSETS

-The following reflects the Organization's financial assets as of December 31, 2020 and 2019.
+The following reflects the Organization's financial assets as of December 31, 2021 and 2020.
 The Organization is partially supported by restricted contributions.
 Because a donor's restriction requires resources to be used in a particular manner or in a future period, the Organization must maintain sufficient resources to meet those responsibilities to its donors.
 Thus, financial assets may not be available for general expenditure within one year.
 As part of the Organization's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
 The Organization's financial assets available within one year of the statement of financial position for general expenditure are as follows:

-Current financial assets at year-end December 31, 2020 December 31, 2019 Cash and cash equivalents \$ 95,556 \$ 10,306 Board-designated reserve 220,081 - Grants and contract receivable 150,655 93,290 Unconditional promises to give 5,000 5,000 Total current financial assets 471,292 108,596 Less amounts not available for general expendi tur es within one year: Funds restricted (25,488) - Total current financial assets available \$ 445,804 \$ 108,596
+December 31, 2021 Decemb er 31, 2020 Current financial assets at year-end Cash and cash equivalents \$ 697,064 \$ 95,556 Board-designated reserve 50,000 220,081 Grants and contract receivable 125,396 150,655 Unconditional promises to give 5,000 5,000 Total current financial assets \$ 877,460 \$ 471,292 Less amounts not available for general expenditures within one year: Funds restricted (21, 109) (25,488) Total current financial assets available \$ 856,351 \$ 445,804

-NOTE 10 - PPP LOAN PAYABLE AND SUBSEQUENT EVENT
+NOTE 10 - PPP LOAN PAYABLE

 Effective May 2, 2020, the Organization entered into a Loan Agreement with HomeStreet Bank for the principal amount of \$229,800.
-The note provides for the fixed interest rate of 1%.
-Principal and interest payments on the loan, totaling \$12,868 per month, are due on the first calendar day beginning 7 months from the month this note is dated.
-All remaining principal and accrued interest is due and payable 2 years from date of this note.
-In accordance with the Loan Agreement, all individual and entities signing this note are jointly and severally liable, the agreement was signed by the Board President of the Organization.
 The purpose of the loan is to provide the SBA (U.S. Small Business Administration) backed Paycheck Protection Program (PPP) loan so that a business is able to continue to pay their employees under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 The PPP allows loan forgiveness for eligible expenditures.
-Subsequent to year-end, on June 2, 2021, the Organization was informed by HomeStreet Bank that its loan forgiveness application has been approved.
+On June 2, 2021, the Organization was informed by HomeStreet Bank that its loan forgiveness application has been approved.
+The full balance of the loan was written off in 2021 and is included in Contributions Revenue for the year then ended.